 Florida Grapefruit League spring training guide

-If you’re looking to see Major League Baseball’s spring training, you’ll have to head to one of two places.
-Both Florida, where the Grapefruit League resides, and Arizona, home of the Cactus League, are warm, sunny and full of interesting spring training stadiums to visit.
+If you’re looking to snag tickets to see Major League Baseball’s spring training in 2024, you’ll have to make plans to head to either Florida or Arizona.
+Both the Grapefruit League and the Cactus League are warm, sunny and full of interesting spring training stadiums to visit.

 Indeed, seeing the spring training ballparks in Florida and Arizona can be just as fun and rewarding as taking a regular-season ballpark tour, and whichever state you choose, you’ll have less ground to cover as well.